Astrophysics (Index)About

 (identifiers for stars)

-Stellar designation in research papers must be precise, and the population of individual stars with some chance of a mention in research is now very large, likely millions.
+Stellar designation in research papers must be precise, and the number of individual stars that could be mentioned in research is now very large, likely millions.

-For stars studied in the early telescope age, which included less prominent stars, Bayer designations, that consist of Greek letter followed by a constellation name are likely to be used, with a few particular stars generally designated by competing designation systems, such as Flamsteed.
-These were used in the 19th century, along with double stars of considerable research interest, and designators consisting of a Greek letter for a discoverer followed by a number were common.
-Much larger general star catalogs were created in the latter half of the 19th and the early 20th centuries, providing designators still used, particularly HD, HR, and BD.
+For stars studied in the early telescope age, which included less-prominent stars, Bayer designations, that consist of Greek letter followed by a constellation name are likely to be used, with a few particular stars generally designated by competing designation systems, such as Flamsteed.
+These were used in the 19th century, as well as an additional system for designating double stars (which were of considerable research interest): designators consisting of a Greek letter indicating its discoverer, followed by a number.
+Much larger general star catalogs were created in the latter half of the 19th and the early 20th centuries, providing designators still commonly used, particularly HD, HR, and BD.

 In the middle 20th century, catalogs were made of nearby stars and stars with proper motion: Gliese (and GJ) and Luyten catalogs.
 More recently, there have been huge blind surveys that have cataloged many more stars: 2MASS and WISE.
 Particular catalogs were prepared for specific purposes, especially extra-solar planet detection, and their stellar designators are often seen in research, e.g., KIC, KOI, TOI.
 And some designators are used for particular specific kinds of stars: WR, WD, and PSR.
 Also, variable stars are of much interest, and their designators appear in current research.
 Among the most common designators seen in research: